 First, the overall TCO is higher than expected, and the constraints impose infrastructure design choices that are not always aligned with the evolution of a specific business.
 Second, in the real world, scalability is much more of an issue than you may think.
 It’s not that these systems don’t scale; but every time you introduce new resources in the system, everything has to be thoroughly planned in advance and has an impact on performance.

-This is why we think OpenIO SDS can be considered Next Generation.
-SDS overcomes all the limitations of traditional object stores while giving the same, or better, functionalities.
+OpenIO has some unique characteristics that set our solution apart from others on the market.
+It overcomes all the limitations of traditional object stores while giving the same, or better, functionalities.

 The lightweight design of SDS, capable of running on a single CPU core and 512MB of RAM, coupled with the flexibility provided by Conscience Technology, make it easy to manage cluster resources very efficiently.